Kong/kong-vagrant/README.md

 ### Incompatible versions error

 When Kong starts it can give errors for incompatible versions.
-This happens for example when depedencies have been updated. eg. 0.9.2 required Openresty 1.9.15.1, whilst 0.9.5 requires 1.11.2.1.
+This happens for example when depedencies have been updated.
+Eg. 0.9.2 required Openresty 1.9.15.1, whilst 0.9.5 requires 1.11.2.1.

 So please reprovision it and specify the proper version you want to work with (either newer or older, see the defaults above), as in the example below with version 0.9.2;

 ```shell
 # clone the Kong repo and switch explicitly to the 0.9.2 version.